swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 ![AMY new event url](images/amy_new_event_url.png)

 * Enter in the human language the workshop is taught in.
-This is especially important for the Carpentries to track workshops in languages other than English.
+This is especially important for The Carpentries to track workshops in languages other than English.

 ![AMY new event language](images/amy_new_event_language.png)